 At a financial hearing on December 8, Judge Penny granted Britney the ability to execute her own financial documents in relation to the estate, a power Jamie had held since 2008.
 On December 15, Jamie filed court documents asking for Britney to continue paying his legal fees, arguing that he should be paid because he’s working to help wind down the conservatorship so “Britney can take control of her life as she and Jamie desire.”
 Rosengart has called the request an “abomination,” telling Vulture the petition is “legally meritless” and “shameful.”

-“This is not what a father who loves his daughter does,” Rosengart said.
+“This is not what a father who loves his daughter does,” Rosengart said at the time.

 Britney’s legal counsel

 On July 6, Britney’s court-appointed attorney — Samuel D. Ingham III, who has represented her since the conservatorship was put into place — filed a petition to resign.
 The move seemed in line with his client’s stated wish to choose her own attorney, but her testimony also raised questions about who Ingham really served.
 Britney told Judge Penny that she “didn’t know [she] could petition the conservatorship to be ended” until relatively recently, and that Ingham discouraged her from speaking out sooner.
 Then, the New York Times reported that Ingham’s advocacy for Britney seemed spotty at best — suspicious, considering the $3 million he has made off her case since 2008.